 Why Price Always Follows Liquidity

-Price doesn't move randomly - it's drawn to liquidity like gravity.
-Understand the mechanics behind why price targets order clusters and how to use this in your trading.
+Price doesn't move randomly — it's drawn to liquidity like gravity.
+The mechanics behind why price targets stop clusters and how to trade it.

 Watch any market long enough and a pattern becomes undeniable: price is drawn to where the orders are.
 Swing highs get taken out.
 Swing lows get swept.
 Session levels get tested.
 Round numbers get hit.